owaspcornucopia/llm-companion-scenario-android/docs/model-service.md

   .\models\text-to-sql-tinyllama-lora
 ```

-The adapter is optional, but model inference is not.
+The adapter is optional.
 The base GGUF is always
 required and always remains inside the APK and Android app process.